This study is designed to improve the response rate of anti-PD-1 among patients with

 anti-PD-1 resistant/refractory digestive (including gullet, stomach and intestine) system

 cancers through the intervention on their gut microbiota.
-Specifically, we will find healthy
+Healthy people who have the gut

-- 1. Patients have a histologically or cytologically confirmed diagnosis of unresectable
+1. Patients have a histologically or cytologically confirmed diagnosis of unresectable or

-stage III or IV solid tumors originating in the GI tract.
+metastatic solid tumors originating from the GI tract.

 2. Patients are able and willing to provide pathological tissue embedded in the wax